Třebíč

 The beginnings of the town's history are connected with the establishment of a Benedictine monastery, where the castle is located today.
 In the age of its expansion, Třebíč was the third most important town in Moravia.
 The population growth started after World War II.

 There are several well-known tourist sights in the town.
-The Jewish Quarter and St. Procopius Basilica were listed as a UNESCO World Heritage Site in 2003 because of their testimony to cultural interchange across several centuries and the remarkable architecture within the site.
-The town centre is well preserved and is protected by law as an urban monument zone.
+The Jewish Quarter and the St. Procopius Basilica are listed together as a UNESCO World Heritage Site.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The town is made up of 17 town parts and villages: